Loved for its cowboy culture and strong connection with Native American Indian tribes, the US state of Oklahoma is so much more than a flyover state.

 POPS 66 Soda Ranch

 ‘Food, fuel and fizz’ is the tagline of this drawcard in Arcadia, east of Edmond.
 With an ultra-modern architectural design and a four-ton, 20-metre-tall sculpture of a soda bottle covered in multi-coloured LED lights out front, POPS is hard to miss.
 This fuel station and food stop is famous for its dazzling collection of more than 600 kinds of soda.
 Stop for the photo op and stay for a soda pop experience.

 It’s a two-minute drive to The Gathering Place, a parkland on the banks of Arkansas River.
 The 26-hectare development is the dream of billionaire George B. Kaiser (yes, oil) who wanted a place for Tulsa citizens to reconnect – not only with nature, but each other.
 The adventure playgrounds are outrageous creations.
 For big kids, there’s beauty in kilometres of paths that weave through native gardens, over ponds, lawns, stonework creations and restaurants.
 And thanks to Mr Kaiser, it’s free – he gifted the park to the city.

 Philbrook Museum of Art

-Mr Tambourine Man keeps me company on the drive to Durant for the Choctaw Nation Annual Powwow.
-A tambourine wouldn’t stand a chance – the drumming is thunderous, the stomping of feet just as loud, and the arena is a flurry of feathers flying off troupes of dancers from 55 Native American tribes.
+Drive to Durant for the Choctaw Nation Annual Powwow.
+The drumming is thunderous, the stomping of feet just as loud, and the arena is a flurry of feathers flying off troupes of dancers from 55 Native American tribes.

 Looking for more inspiring Vacations & Travel stories?
 Try these…